ivansglazunov/hasyx/TELEGRAM_BOT.md

 ### 1. Enable in Your Project

-When you run `npx hasyx init`, the GitHub Actions workflow is automatically created in your project.
+When you run `npx hasyx init`, the unified GitHub Actions workflow is automatically created in your project.

 ### 2. Configure Environment Variables